Home | Bibliography | Site Search | Site Map

 "Not the form of language, but the meaning of the language regardless of its form"

-'Why is there something rather than nothing?' and 'I am astonished that anything exists' are forms of language.
+The expressions 'Why is there something rather than nothing?' and 'I am astonished that anything exists' are forms of language.
 Have they the same or different meanings?

 The form we give these "questions without answers" does not determine their meaning, because meaning is not a function of form but of use.
-Wittgenstein's logic of language compares words with tools: "Look at the sentence as an instrument, and at its sense as its employment" (PI § 421).
+Wittgenstein's logic of language compares words to tools: "Look at the sentence as an instrument, and at its sense as its employment" (PI § 421).

 What is our aim with these questions?